Zylann/godot_voxel/doc/source/quick_start.md

 - "I need a procedurally generated world": if you don't need overhangs you can go with a heightmap approach.
 Heightmaps are faster and easier to work with.

 - "I need destructible models": voxels in this module are "blobby" or "blocky", they can't represent every possible shape.
-If you need something precise, you could try more specialized alternatives like CSG nodes or precomputed Voronoi destruction.
+If you need something precise, you could try more specialized alternatives like CSG nodes or precomputed destruction.

 - "I need a terrain with overhangs and caves": do you need it to be editable by players?
 If not, then you can model the terrain in any 3D modeller and optimize it up-front.
 You can mix heightmaps + 3D models.
 You might rely on voxels to make the authoring process easier, but in the exported game you will only need the meshes and static colliders.